Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/playbooks/user-feedback.md

 title: "User Feedback Framework"
 ---

-# SkyMirror User Feedback & Product Development Framework
+# Skymirror User Feedback & Product Development Framework

 ## Executive Summary

-This framework establishes SkyMirror's approach to collecting, analyzing, and acting on user feedback to drive product development.
-It covers the complete feedback loop from collection to implementation across all SkyMirror products: **CheckMet** (AI attendance), **Traquiva** (AI learning platform), **Software Solutions**, and **SkyMirror Academy**.
+This framework establishes Skymirror's approach to collecting, analyzing, and acting on user feedback to drive product development.
+It covers the complete feedback loop from collection to implementation across all Skymirror products: **CheckMet** (AI attendance), **Traquiva** (AI learning platform), **Software Solutions**, and **Skymirror Academy**.

 ---